open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Resources.Azure/README.md

 ## Azure Container Apps Resource Detector

-Adds resource attributes for the applications running in Azure Container Apps.
+Adds resource attributes for the applications running in Azure Container Apps or Azure Container App jobs.
 The following example shows how to add `AzureContainerAppsResourceDetector` to the `ResourceBuilder`.

 ```csharp
 using OpenTelemetry;